fmeringdal/nettu-scheduler/README.md

 ## Todos

 - use common logic for getting service and user booking slots
-- create server binary and main.rs -> lib.rs so that we can make integration tests
+- setup the skeleton for rust integration tests
 - protect create account
 - reminders with webhook calls
 - account with alloweduseractions